Wallowa & Grande Ronde River Reports

 2/1/2012 Wallowa & Grande Ronde Rivers

 With better weather a freind and I decided to run down the Wallowa yesterday to check things out.
 We took a couple of inflatable kayaks, paddled to Rondowa, and then hoofed it out to Palmer Junction.
 The Wallowa river was running pretty clean and most of the fisherman we saw on the way either had a steelhead on the bank or had one on the line as we passed.
 We had a late start and with a hike out at the end, we only had time to fish one run.
 Two fish on the line but none landed for the one spot we fished.
 The Grande Ronde was a bit brown but will probably clear some as the flows drop.
 There are a lot of steelhead in the river and for those prepared for winter camping there is plenty of opportunity.
-For those who like to look at birds as well, I was able to get a couple decent pictures of a bald eagle as he flew from a tree.
 For a more detailed trip report click here.

 11/16/2011 Grande Ronde Steelhead

 Winter is coming and there has been almost no one floating between Minam and Troy over the past week.
 Fish are there in decent numbers now, but if you plan a trip this late in the year be prepared for winter camping.
 I hiked down yesterday and the fishing was decent.
 Up until last week steelhead were not showing a preference for any particular fly style or pattern, but with the cold water temperatures a Simple Egg dead drifted is about as effective as anything.
 Around this time each year the steelhead begin to show a preference for egg patterns.
 You don't need anything fancy, a glo-bug or simple egg will work great.
 You simply need to get your fly in front of the fish.
 Here is a link to a picture of one of the fish I caught yesterday on the Simple Egg.